Donor Retention Strategies: Get Donors to Give Again

 1. Demonstrate Your Impact

-As a donor, nothing is worse than feeling like your donation has disappeared into the abyss.
-After responding to an appeal, donors are too often left wondering how their money is being used and whether it will actually have an impact.
+As a new donor, nothing is worse than feeling like your donation has disappeared into the abyss.
+Donors are too often left wondering how their money is being used and whether it will actually have an impact.
 And when you don’t know how your money is being used, you won’t be motivated to keep giving.
-To prevent donors from feeling this way, organizations must continually demonstrate how supporters’ contributions are making a difference.
+Organizations must continually demonstrate how supporters’ contributions are making a difference in order to keep donor retention rates high.

-In a survey of 2,833 donors, nonprofit technology firm Software Advice, uncovered what practices would encourage future donations, according to donors themselves.
-When asked what communications they wanted to receive from the nonprofits they support, most respondents (60%) said they wanted impact and success stories.
-Not only do supporters want effective communication, but also their decision to give again hinges greatly on the organization’s ability to show what it can accomplish.
+Not only do supporters want effective communication, but their decision to give again also hinges greatly on the organization’s ability to show what it can accomplish.
 Donors want to know how their money is being applied toward results that are lasting and effective.

 Here are a few ways to demonstrate your impact to your constituents:

-• Include impact stories in your newsletter: Your newsletter is a great tool you can use to keep donors posted on your programs’ recent successes.
+• Include impact stories in your newsletter.
+Your newsletter is a great tool you can use to keep new donors posted on your programs’ recent successes.
 These regular stories will help connect the dots between supporters’ contributions and the lasting change they help create.

-Saying thank you should be an obvious part of any organization’s donor retention strategy.
-It’s surprising, though, how often this part can get glossed over.
-According to one study, not saying thank you is one of the top reasons why donors choose to leave an organization.
+While saying thank you should be an obvious part of any organization’s donor retention strategy, it’s surprising how often this part can get glossed over.

 Donors expect the usual auto-receipt.
 However, try stepping up your communications to show donors they mean much more to you than just a transaction.
 Add a personalized touch to your follow-up messages to really make your donors feel appreciated.

 A handwritten note from staff, for instance, can make supporters feel instantly connected to the people behind your organization.
-In fact, the Software Advice study found that personalized letters were the top requested form of follow-up outreach.
 Whenever possible and realistic, make it a priority to follow up donations with personal notes.

 If it’s infeasible to send all your donors a personal letter, you can use segmentation to send different groups of donors a tailored thank-you email.
 The main point is to add a personalized touch to your communications.
 It’s the small details that help people believe they’re not just donors, but valued partners in your mission.